 Do you cover turkey while cooking?

 You want to achieve the perfect balance of moist turkey with crisp skin, so to do this, you’ll want to cook the turkey covered and uncovered.
-Cover your turkey to start, then uncover it during the last 30 minutes of cooking time.
+Cover your turkey with aluminum foil to start, then uncover it during the last 30 minutes of cooking time.

 Should a turkey be basted?

 It’s up to you!
-The key to moist turkey is not over-cooking it, so basting is more about the flavor, not preventing it from getting dry.
-If you’ve done other things to amp up your turkey’s flavor, like stuffing it with aromatics, you might want to skip the basting to streamline your cooking time.
+The key to moist, tender turkey is not over-cooking it, so basting with drippings is more about the flavor, not preventing it from getting dry.
+If you’ve done other things to amp up your turkey’s flavor, like stuffing it with aromatics like rosemary, sage, and thyme or slathering it in herbed garlic butter, you might want to skip the basting to streamline your cooking time.

 How often do you baste the turkey?